You want to know how to write a book, but you’re not sure where to start.

 Where do you start if you want to write a book?

-But there are some basic steps that most use when they start a new book writing project.
+However, there are some basic steps that most writers use when they start a new book writing project.

-But the following tips will help you put together a framework that will keep you focused and motivated during the process of writing your book.
+However, the following tips will help you create a framework that will keep you focused and motivated while writing your book.

 1. It always starts with a brilliant book idea